wp-plugins/wpbroadbean/readme.txt

 2. Single job edit post screen

 == Changelog ==

+= 2.0.5 =
+* Correct declaration of constant to remove debug warnings.
+* Add additional filters to allow developers to changes the names of the admin menus added by the plugin.
+* Additional filters added which allows developers to change the page titles in the admin area.
+* Functions for retrieving the password and username
+* Some simple functions docs updates

 = 2.0.4 =
 * Add columns on the settings screen with call to action boxes for WP Broadbean Assist